svalenti52/Digital_Dice/README.md

 Chapter 15.
 How Long is the Wait to Get the Potato Salad? <br>

+    Problem: This is a problem of queuing theory - it is measuring the times spent waiting and being served in a delicatessen, along with the length of lines and overall number of people in the deli.
+One or two clerks are serving the customers.
+The arrival time and service time are both exponentially distributed.
+The problem is to calculate (for one, and then two clerks) for an arrival rate of 30 customers per hour and a service rate of first 40 customers per hour, then 25 customers per hour.

 Chapter 16.
 The Appeals Court Paradox <br>

+    Problem: An appeals court consists of five judges that require a majority vote for a decision.
+The five judges have the following probabilities of making the right decision: 0.95, 0.95, 0.9, 0.9, and 0.8.
+What is the probability that they will make an incorrect decision?
+Then the problem is adjusted by letting the worst judge let his decision be the same as the best judge.
+    What is the probability of an incorrect decision now?

 Chapter 17.
 Waiting for Buses <br>